ChordPro/chordpro/docs/content/ChordPro-Fonts.md

 ## Method 3: Using a built-in font

 Built-in fonts are specified with `"name"`.
-The ChordPro Reference Implementation supports the following built-in font names:
+For legacy reasons the following names are understood:

 * Courier, Courier-Bold, Courier-BoldOblique, Courier-Oblique
+  Same as `mono`.
 * Helvetica, Helvetica-Bold, Helvetica-BoldOblique, Helvetica-Oblique
+  Same as `sans`.
 * Times-Roman, Times-Bold, Times-BoldItalic, Times-Italic
-* Symbol, Webdings, Wingdings, ZapfDingbats

-**Note** that using built-in font names has some disadvantages.
-The built-in fonts have only a limited number of characters (glyphs) and may not be suitable for anything but English and Western European languages.
-The quality of the output is less, since the built-in fonts do not support kerning.

-ChordPro comes with a set of replacements for these fonts that it will use instead of the built-in fonts.
-Nevertheless it is still better to use the description method described above.
+  Same as `serif`.

 # Examples